 In most cycles, the donated eggs will be frozen and allocated to a recipient(s) at a later date, after a 3 month quarantine period.
 However, some cycles will be a fresh donation, and your recipient will be synchronised to your cycle.
-The donation team at the centre will let you know what type of donation yours will be.
+The donor team will let you know what type of donation yours will be.